PrincetonUniversity/PsyNeuLink/docs/source/ConventionsAndDefinitions.rst

 Preferences
 ~~~~~~~~~~~

-PsyNeuLink supports a hierarchical system of preferences for all Components and Compositions.
+PsyNeuLink supports a hierarchical system of `Preferences` for all Components and Compositions.
+Every object has its
+own set of preferences, as does every class of object.
+Any preference for an object can be assigned its own value, or
+to default to the value of any of its parent classes for that preference (e.g., an instance of a `DDM` can be assigned
+its own preference for reporting, or use the default value for all`ProcessingMechanisms <ProcessingMechanism>`,
+all `Mechanisms <Mechanism>`, or all `Components <Component>`.
+There are preferences for reporting to the
+console during execution, logging, warnings, and validation (useful for debugging, but suppressable for efficiency of
+execution).